On holomorphic sector of higher-spin theory: Goals and main results

-We show that such equations do exist and differ from those obtained via a naive limit $\gb\to-\infty$.
+We show that such equations do exist and indeed differ from those obtained via a naive limit $\gb\to-\infty$.
 Equations \eqref{dxWeq}-\eqref{Ceq} is the central result of our work.
-In particular they do not contain zero-form module $B$ which is usually responsible for vertices $\Upsilon(\go,C,\dots, C)$.
-In our case these missing vertices come up automatically to complete consistency.
+In particular they do not contain a zero-form module $B$ which is usually responsible for vertices $\Upsilon(\go,C,\dots, C)$.
+In our case these missing vertices come up automatically in a way to complete consistency.
 In addition to the standard Vasiliev case, the mechanism that makes the whole system consistent rests on the existence of a unique element called $\Lambda_0$ in the space of $\dr z$ -- one-forms.
 Along with the usual Klein two-form the two are the main building blocks of the generating system.
 We observe a remarkable projector identity \eqref{awe} that involves $\Lambda_0$.
 The identity is responsible for the consistency of the whole system and is a major observation of the present paper.
 The appearance of $\Lambda_0$ is something that makes difference between our system and the standard Vasiliev equations.

-A simple consequence of the obtained generating equations is all order ultra-locality of $\Upsilon(\go,\go, C,\dots, C)$ and spin locality of $\Upsilon(\go,C,\dots, C)$ as we also show.
+A simple consequence of the obtained generating equations is the all order ultra-locality of $\Upsilon(\go,\go, C,\dots, C)$ and spin locality of $\Upsilon(\go,C,\dots, C)$ as we also show.
 Thus we give a proof of the locality conjecture of \cite{Gelfond:2018vmi}.
-Another important result is the shift symmetry of holomorphic vertices that holds to all orders.
-Investigation of this symmetry was inspired by the structure lemma of \cite{Gelfond:2018vmi} that underlies Pfaffian locality theorem and prescribes certain homotopy shifts in perturbation theory.
-We show that precisely these shifts generate symmetry of HS vertices.
-This observation indicates relation of the observed symmetry with HS locality.
+Another important result is a shift symmetry of the holomorphic vertices that holds to all orders.
+An investigation of this symmetry was inspired by the structure lemma of \cite{Gelfond:2018vmi} that underlies the Pfaffian locality theorem and prescribes certain homotopy shifts in perturbation theory.
+We show that precisely these shifts generate a symmetry of HS vertices.
+This observation indicates a relation of the observed symmetry with the HS locality.